Paul Robeson: 1937–1939: Spanish Civil War and political activism

-After an invitation from J. B. S. Haldane, he traveled to Spain in 1938 because he believed in the International Brigades's cause, visited the hospital of Benicàssim, singing to the wounded soldiers.
+After an invitation from J. B. S. Haldane, he traveled to Spain in 1938 because he believed in the International Brigades's cause.
+There, he visited the hospital of Benicàssim, singing to the wounded soldiers.
 Robeson also visited the battlefront and provided a morale boost to the Republicans at a time when their victory was unlikely.
 Back in England, he hosted Jawaharlal Nehru to support Indian independence, whereat Nehru expounded on imperialism's affiliation with Fascism.
 Robeson reevaluated the direction of his career and decided to focus on the ordeals of "common people".
-He appeared in the pro-labor play Plant in the Sun, in which he played an Irishman, his first "white" role.
-With Max Yergan, and the International Committee on African Affairs (later known as the Council on African Affairs), Robeson became an advocate for African nationalism and political independence.
+At London's Unity Theatre, he appeared in the British premiere of Ben Bengal's pro-labor play Plant in the Sun: he played the central figure of Peewee, a man of Irish descent, in a role usually taken by a white actor.
+With Max Yergan and the International Committee on African Affairs (later known as the Council on African Affairs), Robeson became an advocate for African nationalism and political independence.

 Robeson performs at Birmingham Town Hall, England, on March 7, 1939, in aid of a local charity, the Birmingham Mail Christmas Tree Fund.
 The advertised pianist was Lawrence Brown.

-Paul Robeson was living in Britain until the start of the Second World War in 1939.
+Robeson lived in Britain until the start of the Second World War in 1939.
 His name was included in the Sonderfahndungsliste G.B. as a target for arrest if Germany had occupied Britain.